Situation tables

 Each community agency handles their own work, and together, they are more effective.
 The goal is to collaborate, coordinate and rapidly address risk.
 This includes protecting privacy.

-Similarly, Intervention Circles are a partnership of service providers and community supports.
+Like situation tables, intervention circles are a partnership of service providers and community supports.
 They are led by the Nations and offer culturally safe supports.
-Each community chooses who it would like to participate in the Circle.
+Each community chooses who it would like to participate in the circle.

 Circles guide people away from the policing and justice system towards those who can offer the right supports.
 This helps reduce cases of harm and victimization.